roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request ****** bydawn1958© Still looking into her eyes, he said in a stern voice, "Open your legs as I want to feel your beautifully shaved pussy."
+Still looking into her eyes, he said in a stern voice, "Open your legs as I want to feel your beautifully shaved pussy."
 His eyes told Susan that he meant what he said and then he gave a little twist with his upper hand, which was on the front of Susan's blouse.

  Like the obedient slave, Susan slowly spread her legs to allow his strong hand to slip between them.
 Instantly, his fingers lifted the small, silky patch and dove into the promised land below.
 The thong offered no protection and his skillful fingers found the target at once.
 Closing on the throbbing bud, he pinched it with determined passion.